A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: AMP predictions for knockoffs

 \section{AMP predictions for knockoffs}

 The results presented thus far are not novel.
-In this section we study the level-$q$ LCD-knockoffs procedure theoretically, and present new results.
-For the knockoffs procedure to control the FDR, the i.i.d.\ Gaussian assumption on the $p$ coordinates of $X_{i}$ is by no means necessary, and there is indeed no such assumption in \cite{candes2018panning}.
-In this paper, on the other hand, the aim is to evaluate how much power is lost due to knockoffs by comparing, qualitatively and quantitatively, the asymptotically attainable power for the Lasso-coefficient statistic with and without knockoffs.
-More formally, the goal is ultimately to compare the curves
+In this section we find the asymptotic FDP and TPP for the Model-X knockoffs versions of the thresholded-bridge selection rules \eqref{eq:thresh-bridge}, in particular for the level-$q$ LCD-knockoffs procedure, and present new results.
+For the knockoffs procedure to control the FDR, the i.i.d.~Gaussian assumption on the $p$ coordinates of $X_i = (X_{i1},...,X_{ip})$ is by no means necessary, and there is indeed no such assumption in \cite{candes2018panning}.
+In the current paper, on the other hand, the goal is to compare the (asymptotic) power of the ``oracle" thresholded-bridge selection procedure \eqref{eq:thresh-bridge} to that of its knockoffs version.
+In particular, for $\gamma=1$ we ultimately want to compare the curves

 where the quantities $t^{\infty}(q)$ and $\that^{\infty}(q)$ are defined, respectively, as the values $t^{\infty}$ and $\that^{\infty}$ for which